avast/labmanager-unit-vsphere/README.md

   PIPENV_VENV_IN_PROJECT=1 pipenv install
   ```

+### Production usage
+* Please repeat the database creation for production use
+* create production section of your config
+* the sevice consists of four microservices that are specified in `Procfile`, so please run all microservices by using e.g. systemd services, docker containers or k8s.

 ### Code
 * Python code changes need to follow PEP8, with following mods:
     * indent using 4 spaces only
-    * line length limit extended to 100
+    * line length limit extended to 120
 * new features should be covered via specs

 ### Branching